 If you’ve gotten to know her—the real Nevada—you’ll know it’s all about those tucked away springs in Fern Gully-style hideouts, serious slot canyons, and some true alone-in-nature situations where it’s just you, pristine waterfalls and some serious wildlife.
 Oh, and maybe even some crazy-cool history wrapped up in there, too.
-If you haven’t, consider this your sweet little guide to getting into the largest pocket of parks in Nevada—all six about 3 hours away from Vegas in southeastern Nevada, along the The Great Basin Highway, all within 70 miles of each other.
-They’re some of Nevada’s oldest parks, all totally different, a true testament to Nevada’s face-melting diversity, and worth swinging through no matter how you’re lookin’ to recreate… especially if picking off all six in a matter of two days is a real thing.
+If you haven’t, consider this your sweet little guide to getting into the largest pocket of parks in Nevada—all six about 3 hours away from Vegas in southeastern Nevada, along the the Great Basin Highway, all within 70 miles of each other.
+They’re some of Nevada’s oldest parks, all totally different, a true testament to Nevada’s stunning geologic diversity, and worth swinging through no matter how you’re lookin’ to recreate… especially if picking off all six in a matter of two days is a real thing.
 A road trip that involves SIX state parks?
-If there is a more freeing summertime adventure, loop us in. #NVStateParks
+If there is a more freeing seasonless adventure, loop us in. #NVStateParks

 Sincere Solitude at Beaver Dam

 Distance from Caliente: 33 miles, or 1 hour of dirt road driving